-You should send your application letter and updated CV via email address: ET_Job_Application@global.crs.org before the application deadline.
-Please write the position title and duty station you are applying for in the subject line of your email, and in your application letter.
+You should send your application letter and updated CV via email address: ET_Job_Applications@global.crs.org before the application deadline December 12, 2016.
+Please write the position title you are applying for in the subject line of your email, and in your application letter.

 These job opportunities are open to Ethiopian nationals only.
 Only if you are selected for written exam/interview, you will be contacted.

 ** Qualified women are highly encouraged to apply**